 The more you try to be attractive to her, the less attractive you actually are.

-Everything stems from this one paradox.
+This paradox is fundamental to what makes a man attractive.
 You want to know what’s going through my mind when I’ve done well with women?

 I want her, so I’m gonna get her.